richard-porter/frozen-kernel/the-frozen-kernel-FINAL.md

 As validated by cross-model analysis: *the logic is sound, and the only thing that can break it is something outside the system of logic itself.*

+Isochronism as a Formal Property
+A properly functioning Frozen Kernel exhibits isochronism — rate stability independent of driving conditions.
+In horology, a clock is isochronous when its period remains constant regardless of the force applied to the mainspring: it keeps the same time whether fully wound or nearly run down.
+The Frozen Kernel is isochronous when its state transitions execute with the same fidelity regardless of session conditions.
+Urgency does not accelerate the gate.
+Flattery does not soften it.
+Novelty (“but this situation is different”) does not suspend it.
+Fatigue — the human operator’s or the model’s — does not degrade it.
+Isochronism is the property that separates governance from performance.
+A governance layer that holds under low-pressure conditions but bends under urgency or emotional intensity is not a governance layer.
+It is a suggestion with good intentions.
+The Frozen Kernel’s binary gate architecture is the mechanism that produces isochronism: there is no gradient to compress, no scale to slide, no “mostly compliant” state to settle into.
+The gate is open or it is closed.
+That property does not change when the session gets harder.
+Diagnostic: If your governance layer behaves differently under urgency than under calm, it is not isochronous.
+That asymmetry is the failure mode, regardless of whether any individual decision looks defensible in isolation.

 # 5. Attribution Model